AnOpenSauceDev/java-experiments/README.md

 # java-experiments

 A collection of small projects I'm working on.
-Not always up-to-date, and currently only features a edge-art generator.
+Not always up-to-date, and currently only features an edge-art generator.

 ## requirements
-- OpenCV as an env variable (i.e somewhere in your path)
+- OpenCV as an environment variable (i.e somewhere in your path)
 - enough willpower to deal with random errors
+- A decent amount of ram (> 2GB) and cpu power when dealing with 1080p+ videos. (a 3b+ with swap or a pi 4 should be more than up to the task.)

 And yes, it runs [Bad Apple](https://github.com/AnOpenSauceDev/java-experiments/tree/master/src/main/resources/demos)